ValeriyPak/github-demo/README.md

 # github-demo
-a simple demo repository to shoow the basic Git workflow
+A simple demo repository to shoow the basic Git workflow